Yves Bouvier: Other contributions

-In 2004 Bouvier founded the company Art Culture Studio that organizes cultural events, restores furniture, and provides support to the Renaissance Foundation for Russian Country Homes, a non-profit organization that supports research on the restoration of cultural and historic buildings in rural areas.
-Art Culture Studio helped renovate the 18th century furniture for the boudoir of Empress Josephine in 2012.
+In 2004 Bouvier founded the company Art Culture Studio which organizes cultural events, restores furniture, and provides support to the Renaissance Foundation for Russian Country Homes, a non-profit organization that supports research on the restoration of cultural and historic buildings in rural areas.
+Art Culture Studio helped renovate the 18th-century furniture for the boudoir of Empress Josephine in 2012.

 He initiated and chaired the Moscow World Fine Art Fair in 2004, a yearly exhibition taking place in May for art dealers and collectors.
 He also contributed to the establishment of the Salzburg World Fine Art Fair.

 In 2015, Bouvier initiated the creation of the Singapore Pinacothèque de Paris, an expansion of Pinacothèque de Paris.
 The museum was closed in 2016 without explanation.
 Art Heritage Singapore, the company behind the project and of which Bouvier was a shareholder, was subsequently sued by media and security companies involved in the project for almost $900,000.

 Bouvier was involved with the "pôle R4" project, an artistic "micro-city" on the site of a former Renault factory in Seguin Island, Paris.
 The project, designed by French architect Jean Nouvel, was until September 2016 managed and financed by Bouvier, and was scheduled to open in 2017.
 In September 2016 it was announced that Bouvier had sold his entire stake to the Emerige Group and its financial partner, Addax and Oryx Group Limited (AOG).
 Artnet noted that the transaction frees the project from its association from Bouvier.

+Yves Bouvier was also an executive of an energy drinks company Sin Thirst Sin, which apparently never properly produced or marketed its beverages.